 The formation of ad hoc subgroups will be approved by the RR EAG ahead of the subgroup’s first meeting.

-Each subgroup will have a chairperson, who is appointed by the RR EAG chair and serves as an ad hoc member of the RR EAG.
+Each subgroup will have a chairperson, who is appointed by the RR EAG chair and serves as an ad hoc member of the RR EAG (if not already a member of the EAG).
 The RR EAG chair may establish a term for the subgroup chair.

 Membership in the subgroup may include RR EAG members and /or nonmembers.